rahulbari717/BLE-ESP32/README.md

-Here is code for ESP32 BLE as Server sample code run code in ardunio ide and connect with nrf app.
+Here is code for ESP32 BLE as Server sample code run this code in ardunio ide and connect with nrf app.
+Thank you...